codeoverflow-org/nodecg-io-docs/docs/samples/intellij.md

 ### Configure the IntelliJ sample bundle

-1. In NodeCG, create a new IntelliJ service instance using the left upper menu.
+1. In NodeCG, create a new IntelliJ service instance.

-2. Enter the following
+2. Enter the host and port of your IDE's HTTP server:

     ```
     {